 JST-SCU does not have an on-campus safety staff.
 JST-SCU urges faculty, staff, students, and guests to make use of the extensive resources of the City of Berkeley Police and Fire Departments and the University of California at Berkeley Department of Public Safety.

-There are numerous safety procedure and crime avoidance tips available from the City of Berkeley and the University of California.
-This information may be accessed online.
+There are numerous safety procedures and crime avoidance tips available from the City of Berkeley's Police Department and the University of California's Police Department.